-India's diverse climate ensures availability of all varieties of fresh fruits & vegetables.
-It ranks second in fruits and vegetables production in the world, after China.
-As per National Horticulture Database published by National Horticulture Board, during 2012-13 India produced 81.285 million metric tonnes of fruits and 162.19 million metric tonnes of vegetables.
-The area under cultivation of fruits stood at 6.98 million hectares while vegetables were cultivated at 9.21 million hectares.
+India's diverse climate ensures the availability of all varieties of fresh fruits & vegetables.
+It ranks second in fruits and vegetable production in the world, after China.
+As per National Horticulture Database (3rd Advance Estimates) published by National Horticulture Board, during 2021-22, India produced 107.24 million metric tonnes of fruits and 204.84 million metric tonnes of vegetables.
+The area under cultivation of fruits stood at 7.05 million hectares while vegetables were cultivated at 11.35 million hectares.

-Mangoes, Walnuts, Grapes, Bananas, Pomegranates account for larger portion of fruits exported from the country while Onions, Okra, Bitter Gourd, Green Chilles, Mushrooms and Potatoes contribute largely to the vegetable export basket.
+Grapes, Pomegranates, Mangoes, Bananas, and Oranges account for the larger portion of fruits exported from the country while Onions, Mixed Vegetables, Potatoes, Tomatoes, and Green Chilly contribute largely to the vegetable export basket.

-Though India's share in the global market is still nearly 1% only, there is increasing acceptance of horticulture produce from the country.
-This has occurred due to concurrent developments in the areas of state-of-the-art cold chain infrastructure and quality assurance measures.
-Apart from large investment pumped in by the private sector, public sector has also taken initiatives and with APEDA's assistance several Centers for Perishable Cargoes and integrated post harvest handling facilities have been set up in the country.
-Capacity building initiatives at the farmers, processors and exporters' levels has also contributed towards this effort.
+Though India's share in the global market is nearly 1% only, there is increasing acceptance of horticulture produce from the country.
+This has occurred due to concurrent developments in the areas i.e. state-of-the-art in cold chain infrastructure and quality assurance measures.
+Apart from large investments pumped in by the private sector, the public sector has also taken the initiative with APEDA for setting up several Centers for Perishable Cargoes and integrated post-harvest handling facilities in the country.
+Capacity-building initiatives at the farmers, processors and exporters levels have also contributed towards this effort.